 Frequently Asked Questions

-If I am interested in applying to TJC's Health Information Technology program, what is my next step?
+What is my next step if I am interested in applying to TJC's Health Information Technology program?

 All students need to: